Blog

 These needs are compounded by external pressure on laboratories to provide seamless integration with third parties such as public health agencies, payers, physicians, and lab billing services.

-Learn More: Laboratory Information System Software and Its Role in Overcoming Laboratory Staffing Challenges
+Discover More: Laboratory Information System Software and Its Role in Overcoming Laboratory Staffing Challenges

 Legacy LIS Systems vs. Future-Ready & Scalable Laboratory Information System Solutions

-Learn More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company
+Discover More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company

-What are Laboratory Information Management Systems (LIMS)?
+What is a Laboratory Information Management System (Lab LIMS)?

 LIS vs. LIMS: What is the Difference?